 Normally, we avoid eating at the restaurants at the top of elevated tourist attractions, such as trams, towers, and so on.
 We typically find that they’re exorbitantly expensive.
 After all, there’s no competition there, where else are you going to go?
 But in this case, we were cold and hungry.
 All we wanted was a toasty, enclosed space to nosh on some carbs and hot chocolate.
 So, we decided to try the restaurant here after all.

 We popped into the Treeline Restaurant where Mark ordered their elk pie and I ordered the poutine.
-I was quite pleased to discover they used real cheese curds on the poutine!
-(I firmly believe that there should be a food by-law stating it can’t be called poutine unless it has real cheese curds).
+Both meals were delicious and filling.
 Our meals came to about $15 each, including hot chocolate, which was pretty decent and comparable with what you’d pay in Jasper for a similar meal.